BML-190

 BML-190 (Indomethacin morpholinylamide) is a drug used in scientific research that acts as a selective CB2 inverse agonist.
 BML-190 is structurally derived from the NSAID indomethacin but has a quite different biological activity.
 The activity produced by this compound is disputed, with some sources referring to it as a CB2 agonist rather than an inverse agonist; this may reflect an error in classification, or alternatively it may produce different effects in different tissues, and more research is required to resolve this dispute.

-Lead optimization of the parent structure resulted in L-768,242 & L-759,787.